AdobeDocs/app-builder/src/pages/resources/spectrum-intro/lesson4.md

 ## Running and Deployment

-You can run the Firefly SPA locally using the CLI command:
+You can run the App Builder SPA locally using the CLI command:

 ```bash
 aio app run